When to Perform CPR: 7 Key Situations You Should Know

 • Rigor Mortis or Decomposition: In situations where the victim is obviously deceased and has entered the stages of rigor mortis (stiffening of the body) or decomposition, attempting CPR is futile and not appropriate.

-• Highly Contagious Diseases: In cases of highly contagious diseases, such as certain viral infections (e.g., Ebola), it may not be advisable to perform CPR without appropriate protective measures.
+• Highly Contagious Diseases: In cases of highly contagious diseases, such as certain viral infections (e.g., Ebola), it's not advisable to perform CPR without appropriate protective measures.
 The safety of the rescuer and the risk of disease transmission should be considered.

 Remember that CPR should be administered with care, and it's always recommended to call for professional medical assistance as soon as possible when someone is in distress.
 In situations of uncertainty, it's better to err on the side of caution and seek help from trained medical personnel.